codeceptjs/CodeceptJS/docker/README.md

 # Codeceptjs Docker

-CodeceptJS with the Nightmare, Protractor, and WebDriverIO drivers.
+CodeceptJS packed into container with the Nightmare, Protractor, and WebDriverIO drivers.

 ## How to Use